rjanot/YuccaPrerenderBundle/README.md

     yucca_prerender:
         backend_url: http://localhost:3000

-With this config, here is how ZfrPrerender will proxy the "https://google.com" request:
+With this config, here is how YuccaPrerender will proxy the "https://google.com" request:

 `GET` http://localhost:3000/https://google.com

 #### Crawler user-agents

-ZfrPrerender decides to pre-render based on the User-Agent string to check if a request comes from a bot or not.
-By default, those user agents are registered: 'baiduspider', 'facebookexternalhit'.
+YuccaPrerender decides to pre-render based on the User-Agent string to check if a request comes from a bot or not.
+By default, those user agents are registered: 'googlebot', 'yahoo', 'bingbot', 'baiduspider', 'facebookexternalhit'.
-Googlebot, Yahoo, and Bingbot are not in this list because you should support _escaped_fragment_ instead of checking user agent for those crawlers
+Googlebot, Yahoo, and Bingbot should not be in this list because we support _escaped_fragment_ instead of checking user agent for those crawlers.
+You have to remove them fromyour config like this if your site understands #!

 You can add other User-Agent string to evaluate using this sample configuration: